w3f/Grants-Program/applications/paid.md

 - **OpenLaw**: Smart contract based legal agreements.
 Links: https://www.openlaw.io/

 Our project is different in that our team has had more than a year of experience with making wallets for blockchain dapps and then half a year with deep experience in DID, Swarm, IPFS and document signing, which are the bulk of tech experience as defined in OpenLaw.
-But our protocol takes it a bit further and uses oracles and ML to make it more automated and allows for hybrid scenarios, where a ML business logic can rank or tag a dispute and then it can be further review by an incentivized human arbitror, allowing for consensus of a dispute.
-Compared to OpenLaw, which is OpenCourt API is strictly human based, our protocol excels not only in the dispute/arbitrage, but also at transcribing using NLP instead of a Markup Language.
+But our protocol takes it a bit further and uses oracles and ML to make it more automated and allows for hybrid scenarios, where a ML business logic can rank or tag a dispute and then it can be further review by an incentivized human arbitrator, allowing for consensus of a dispute.
+Compared to OpenLaw, which is OpenCourt API is strictly human based, our protocol excels not only in the dispute/arbitrage, but also at transcribing using RLP instead of a Markup Language based ion JEXL.

-Further along, by adding the latest in identity technology, allows us to delegate authority to smart contracts using the DID decentralized identity of the individual or smart contract.
+Further along, by adding the latest in identity technology, with a standard of W3C DID METHOD develop for us (did:dpki) allows us to delegate authority to smart contracts using the DID decentralized identity of the individual or smart contract.

 We think this project, while developed in EVM, will allow for better and transparent DeFi projects to be used in the Polkadot ecosystem.